 Our first 2 meetings were spent figuring out how our brains have been pre-programmed through evolution and hunter-gatherer societies, but now it’s time to figure out how we actually want to program it for ourselves.
 There are so many ways, such as through better habits, acts of gratitude, or expanding our skill sets, but we wanted to lay a deep foundation first with our values.
-Except we didn’t call it values, since that can sound a little boring, but rather we called it, our powers.
+Except we didn’t call it values, but rather we called it our powers.

 So we had this meeting as a family, and well… let the pictures speak for themselves.
 Our powers didn’t impress them as much as I had hoped.